How to avoid illness on holiday

 Avoiding getting ill on holiday is something of a lottery.
 However much you are informed and take precautions, more often than not one person in your group will fall ill.

 Many of us know the misery of a getting sick when in a strange place, and more often than not, the illness is food related.
 A little bit of thought and forward planning can go a long way to avoiding many of the problems.
 By using realbuzz.com's advice, we can all do our best to avoid illness and make your holiday the pleasant experience it should be.

 Have your injections

-Some of the more of the more exotic locations require inoculations well in advance of travelling to avoid certain diseases such as malaria and yellow fever.
+Some of the more of the more exotic locations require inoculations well in advance of traveling to avoid certain diseases such as malaria and yellow fever.

 Boost your immune system

 A strong immune system will help your body fight any germs and bacteria you may pick up on your travels.
 Try to get plenty of sleep, eat plenty of fruit and vegetables, and take some exercise.

 Although you might want to pack so much in to your day, it is important that you get plenty of rest.
 A tired person is more susceptible to illness.
 Likewise, too much alcohol will have a similar impact on the body’s abilities to cope.